tdwg/geoschemes/terrestrial/Towards_SDS/README.md

 call (Serge Gofas & Paco Pando, 25 Aug 2026, 09:00 CEST).
 No row data was changed — only header text.
 The live/production files are untouched.

+`Terrestrial_Master_SDS-aligned.xlsx` additionally consolidates all four levels into a single table (1,434 rows), for the part of the "one table per level vs. one table for everything" question that's already settled: a single master table *per domain* (i.e. one for terrestrial, independently of whatever the marine side does, and independently of whether terrestrial and marine end up as one SDS standard or two — both still open).

 ## Context

 Prompted by Serge Gofas's email of 23 Aug 2026 ("Re: Getting closer to